markrobinsonuzh/conquer/shiny-download/about_conquer.md

 - *count*
 - *efflength* (the effective length estimated by Salmon)

-The MultiAssayExperiment also contains the phenotypic data (in the *pData* slot), as well as some metadata for the data set (the genome, the organism and the Salmon index that was used for the quantification).
+The MultiAssayExperiment also contains the phenotypic data (in the *colData* slot), as well as some metadata for the data set (the genome, the organism, a summary of the Salmon parameters and the fraction of reads that were mapped, and the date when the object was generated).
+Please note that the format of *MultiAssayExperiment* objects changed with version 1.1.49 of the *MultiAssayExperiment* package, and in particular the *pData* slot is now deprecated in favor of *colData*.
+The objects provided in *conquer* follow the new format.

 ## Summary report - scater